actuator/cve/README.md

 6. [Misc](#miscellaneous)

 ## Command Injection

+- **CVE-2024-53942**
+  - **Description**:  An issue was discovered on NRadio N8-180 NROS-1.9.2.n3.c5 devices.
+The /cgi-bin/luci/nradio/basic/radio endpoint is vulnerable to command injection via the 2.4 GHz and 5 GHz name parameters, allowing a remote attacker to execute arbitrary OS commands on the device (with root-level permissions) via crafted input.

 - **CVE-2024-53940**
   - **Description**: An issue was discovered in Victure RX1800 WiFi 6 Router (software EN_V1.0.0_r12_110933, hardware 1.0) devices.
 Certain /cgi-bin/luci/admin endpoints are vulnerable to command injection.
 Attackers can exploit this by sending crafted payloads through parameters intended for the ping utility, enabling arbitrary command execution with root-level permissions on the device.